How Patient Journey Mapping Can Improve Operations and Outcomes for Your Practice

 Equip the Facility

 Oversee that everyone in the facility, from the front desk administrators to the physicians, is fully prepared to assist the patient.
-To improve the experience, make sure that the patient doesn’t have to repeat anything or experience delays in their care by developing a streamlined and secured system for sharing information.
+To improve the experience, make sure that the patient doesn’t have to repeat anything or experience delays in their care by developing a streamlined and secure system for sharing information.
+Consider offering medical equipment financing options for patients who wish to purchase medical equipment, ensuring that cost is never a barrier to accessing the tools they need for their care.

 Interact with Patients